Linear localization of zero modes in weakly coupled non-Hermitian reservoirs: Abstract

 \section{Abstract}

-We show that a non-Hermitian zero mode can exhibit an unusual behavior at the transition between extended and localized regimes: it displays a linearly decreasing amplitude as a function of space in a weakly coupled non-Hermitian reservoir.
-Through the discussion of a linear homogeneous recurrence relation, we attribute this phenomenon to the underlying non-Hermitian particle-hole symmetry and the zeroness of its energy eigenvalue.
-We also show that linear localization bears a strong resemblance to critical damping, even though the latter does not display linear temporal dynamics.
+Topological and symmetry-protected non-Hermitian zero modes have attracted considerable interest in the past few years.
+Here we reveal that they can exhibit an unusual behavior when transitioning between the extended and localized regimes: When weakly coupled to a non-Hermitian reservoir, such a zero mode displays a linearly decreasing amplitude as a function of space, which is not caused by an EP of a Hamiltonian, either of the entire system or the reservoir itself.
+Instead, we attribute it to the non-Bloch solution of a linear homogeneous recurrence relation, together with the underlying non-Hermitian particle-hole symmetry and the zeroness of its energy.